Raggaer/i3-workspace-renamer/README.md

 ## How

-The application subscribes to events and proceeds to renamer the needed workspaces when each event arrives.
+The application subscribes to events and proceeds to rename the needed workspaces when each event arrives.
 When the connection drops for whatever reason, the application will try to open a new connection every 5 seconds.
 This is interesting for when you need to restart your i3wm instance and you run this application under your configuration file.